-How To Build Your Own Work Breakdown Structure Dictionary, And What You Should Include In It.
+How To Build Your Own Work Breakdown Structure Dictionary, And What You Should Include In It

-What Is A Work Breakdown Structure Dictionary?
+What is a Work Breakdown Structure Dictionary?

 Why Do You Need A WBS Dictionary?